deepakjois/dhun/README.md

     $ dhun next
     Dhun is playing /Users/deepak/Music/iTunes/iTunes Media/Music/Edward Sharpe & The Magnetic Zeros/Here Comes/03 Carries On.mp3

+You can use a numeric argument to specify the number of tracks to skip ahead, like `dhun next 2`.

+Skipping to previous file in history.

+    $ dhun prev
+    Dhun is playing /Users/deepak/Music/iTunes/iTunes Media/Music/Edward Sharpe & The Magnetic Zeros/Here Comes/02 Janglin.mp3

+You can use a numeric argument to specify the number of tracks to skip ahead, like `dhun prev 2`.

+Shuffling the queue

+    $ dhun shuffle
+    Queue is shuffled
+    /Users/deepak/Dropbox/shared/music/3 idiots/35634_Give Me Some Sunshine.mp3
+    /Users/deepak/Dropbox/shared/music/Aao Wish Karen/35612_Kuch Aisa.mp3
+    /Users/deepak/Dropbox/shared/music/Coke Studio/Jo-Meray.mp3

+### Other commands

 Status

     $ dhun status